Aníbal Godoy: International career

 With the Panama under-20 team, Godoy participated in the 2007 FIFA U-20 World Cup in Canada.

-Godoy made his senior debut for Panama in a March 2010 friendly match against Venezuela and has, as of October 2021, earned a total of over 110 caps, scoring three goals.
+Godoy made his senior debut for Panama in a March 2010 friendly match against Venezuela and has, as of June 2026, earned a total of 160 caps, scoring four goals.
 He also played at the 2011 and 2013 Gold Cups.

 Godoy represented Panama in all four of its 2017 Gold Cup matches, comprising three group stage matches and one quarter-final.
 He tallied one assist and was named to the Best XI of the group stages, but ultimately scored an own goal in Panama's quarter-final match against Costa Rica and club teammate Marco Ureña, resulting in the end of the tournament for Panama and Costa Rica's advancement to the semi-finals.

 During the lead-up to the 2018 World Cup, Godoy was called up to the squad for friendlies against Denmark and Switzerland on 22 and 27 March, respectively, along with San Jose teammate Harold Cummings.
 In May 2018, he was named in Panama's 23-man squad for the 2018 World Cup in Russia.
+He captained his national team at the 2023 CONCACAF Gold Cup, helping them reach the final, where they were defeated 1–0 by Mexico.
+On 26 May 2026, he was named in the 26-man squad for the 2026 World Cup.
+He announced his international retirement following his team's group-stage elimination at the World Cup.